Mine action specialist

 1. The tool being used is inappropriate or is being used in an inappropriate way, such as digging vertically.
 Problems with training and supervision are implied.

-The deminer is working too quickly or without appropriate
+2. The deminer is working too quickly and/or without appropriate

-The mine is very sensitive or on its side.
+4. The mine is very sensitive or is positioned on its side.

-mines may be damaged over time and become very sensitive.
+mines may be damaged and become very sensitive.

-A few items of UXO can be ultra-sensitive.
+A few other explosive hazards can also be sensitive to any movement.
 A mine on its

-side can mean that a deminer is working absolutely correctly
+side can mean that a deminer is working correctly

 and still initiates it.